jepa/StudyGroup/scripts/github/README.md

 # Instructions

+Please make sure you have covered all of the following steps *before* the session date.
+We will not spend time on these steps during the session and some of them are essential for it.

 -  **gitHub account.** You will nee a [gitHub](https://github.com/) account.
 Note that if you get some cool [benefits](https://education.github.com/benefits) if you are a student or a teacher.

 - **Git.** Before starting this session make sure you have `git` installed on your computer.
 The [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) web page has a very straightforward way to install it.
 You can also look at this [gitHub tuttorial](https://github.com/git-guides/install-git) that includes a way to install it from the [gitHub Desktop app](https://desktop.github.com/).